Norazouhtane/itu-sdse-project_101/README.md

 # ITU MLOps'25 - Project Group 101

 ## Description of Task
 The overall task of this project is to ensure reproducability of a model in a given GitHub repository.
 The task was to reconstruct and reorganize the forked repository so that it runs using a dagger pipeline and GitHub workflow.
 The GitHub workflow should output a model artifact named 'model' which should then be used in an inference test to ensure that the correct model was trained.
 The repository should also follow a Cookiecutter project structure.
-For reference the diagram below provides the struture overview:
+For reference the diagram below provides an overview of the structure:
 ![Project Architecture](./docs/project-architecture.png)